-Grades: 3-12: Year-round
+Grades: 4-12; Year-round

 Students will explore Shaw Nature Reserve's wetland to discover what makes wetlands unique as well as the many ecosystem services wetlands provide.
 Using evidence to make explanations, students will investigate the adaptations that help plants and animals survive in a wetland.
-Students will also use models to explore wetland processes as well as learn how the DBOC uses wetland biomimicry to benefit DBOC guests.
-Capacity: 40 students; Length of Program: 120 minutes; Fee: S5 per student
+Students will also use models to explore wetland processes as well as learn how the Dana Brown Overnight Center uses wetland biomimicry to benefit their guests.
+Capacity: 40 students; Length of program: 120 minutes; Fee: \$5 per student